delta-mpc/delta-docs/system-deployment/start-delta-node.md

 Delta node need to store some data locally which includes configuration file, user data and logs, etc..
 Before starting delta node, we need to config the node first.

-Firstly, make a new directory called `delta_node` as the root directory of the node:
+Firstly, Create a directory named `delta_node` as the root directory:

 ```text
 $ mkdir delta_node
 ```

-Then, in the root directory, input command:
+Run the following command inside the directory created above:

 ```text
 $ cd delta_node
 $ docker run -it --rm -v ${PWD}:/app deltampc/delta-node:dev init
 ```

-This command will create three new directories in the root directory, called `config`, `task` and `data`.
+This command will create three new sub directories in the root directory, called `config`, `task` and `data`.
 The `config` directory is for storing configuration file, the `task` directory is for storing result and temporary data of task, and the `data` directory is for storing data provided by the node for task.

 ### Edit Configuration File